Integralist/Style-Guides/JavaScript Style Guide.md

 }
 ```

-…also, if a function is quite long I find it clearer to have a space inside of the brackets…
+…also, if a function is quite long then it can be clearer to have a space inside of the brackets…

 ```js
 // This is a function taken from Underscore.js